MihirLuthra/dtsharedmemory/README.md

 NOTE: This implementation doesn't do hashing.
-Its more like just a trie which works concurrently between multiple threads and processes and with no node deletion feature.
+Its more like just a trie which works concurrently between multiple threads and processes and with no node deletion feature and is lock free.

 # dtsharedmemory